Off-Grid Heat: Wood Versus Propane

 My plan had been to put a wood stove in the middle of the home in that open living space.
 A good friend explained to me that it was not a good place to put a woodstove for safety, efficiency, and traffic flow reasons.
 They were right of course, it would not have worked.

-So I placed the woodstove in the back corner of the living room This location was easy to vent and safe because people and animals will not bump into or trip over the stove.
+So I placed the woodstove in the back corner of the living room This location was easy to vent and safe because people and animals would not bump into or trip over the stove.
 However, I will say that it is not the best location to spread the warmth.
-I do use an independent fan to pull heat around the corner.
+You can always use a fan to help spread the warm air around the home.

 Author, Ame Vanorio has 29 years of experience living off-grid, and is a certified teacher.
-She is the director of Fox Run Environmental Education Center and teaches classes onsite and online.
-She is a licensed wildlife rehabilitator.
+She is the director of Fox Run Environmental Education Center, an author and licensed wildlife rehabilitator.